Poultry sheds with Super Therm, Canada

 - Curtain cooling systems are expensive to install, but they work well.
 The water can be recycled for an even higher cost.

-Super Therm® is an excellent choice for insulation and blocking solar heat for several reasons:
+Super Therm® is an excellent choice for blocking solar heat for several reasons:

 - Proven performance